php/php-langspec/spec/10-expressions.md

 If either of the operands have an object type supporting `**` operation, then the object semantics defines the result.
 The left operand is checked first.

 If either or both operands have non-numeric types, their values are converted to type `int` or `float`, as appropriate.
 If both operands have non-negative integer values and the result can be represented as an `int`, the result has type `int`; otherwise, the result has type `float`.

-**Examples**
+If either or both operands were leading-numeric or non-numeric strings, a non-fatal error must be produced for each.  **Examples**

 ```PHP
 2**3;   // int with value 8